Turkish occupation of northern Syria: Demographics

-Northern Syria, including the Turkish-controlled region, has historically been ethnically highly diverse, inhabited predominately by Arabs, Kurds, Turkmens, Yazidis and Circassians.
+Northern Syria, including the Turkish-controlled region, has historically been ethnically highly diverse, inhabited predominately by Arabs, Assyrians, Armenians, Kurds, Turkmens, Yazidis and Circassians.
 As of 2020, Arabs constituted a majority in the Turkish-controlled areas.
 Before the Turkish occupation, the al-Bab area had an Arab majority, while the Afrin area had a Kurdish majority.
-Tell Abyad was mostly Arab, while Ras al-Ayn was dominated by Kurds.
+Tell Abyad was mostly Arab, while Ras al-Ayn had a large Assyrian population, with many Kurds as well.
 However, all these areas were strongly affected by refugee shifts and population movement due to the civil war, making accurate demographic estimates difficult.
-Great numbers of Syrian refugees moved voluntarily or involuntarily into these areas after the Turkish intervention.
+Great numbers of Sunni Syrian refugees moved voluntarily or involuntarily into these areas after the Turkish intervention.

 The population of the Turkish-dominated territories is generally Muslim, with the Euphrates Shield zone as well as Tell Abyad being deeply conservative in regards to religion.
 There were some Christian communities in the later Turkish-occupied areas: A small Evangelical Christian community existed in Afrin, while Christians (mostly Syrian Armenians and Assyrians) lived in Tell Abyad and Ras al-Ayn.
 These Christians generally fled in advance for fear of reprisal.